 And so the marathon era in his life was born.

-While it took Fr.
-Ryan five more years—until April 2010—to “Run Boston,” he reveals that he always had his sights on tackling the oldest and most prestigious marathon—run continuously since 1896—in the U.S.
+While it took Ryan five more years—until Apr.
+2010—to “Run Boston,” he reveals that he always had his sights on tackling the oldest and most prestigious marathon—run continuously since 1896—in the U.S.

 “I always knew about the possibility of qualifying for Boston.
-Every year I ran in other places, I tried to meet the qualifying time so that maybe one day when living in Boston again, I could run it.”
+Every year I ran in other places, I tried to meet the qualifying time so that maybe one day when living in Boston again, I could run it," states Ryan.

 So among the 30,000+ runners competing in Monday’s race, there will be a Jesuit, a Boston College graduate student, and a young man of prayer.
 He will delight in the miles, ponder the future of his thesis, and high-five friends who line the course to cheer him, all while striving for his very best time across the streets of our beloved Boston.